-Hopi and Akimel O’odham (Pima) from the village of Kykotsmovi, Kyle is a member of the Coyote Clan.
-He spent most of his life residing in Phoenix, AZ before moving home to the Hopi reservation.
-Kyle attended Arizona State University and graduated in 2009 with a Bachelors of Fine Arts in Film and Media Production.
-After ASU he moved home to Hopi where he utilized his skills as a media consultant to create a number of educational and outreach videos for different organizations and programs on the Hopi Reservation.
-During his time as a media consultant with the Natwani Coalition he grew close to the mission and vision of the program, often volunteering his own time to help with program events and activities.
-Now as the Program Associate for the Natwani Coalition, Kyle hopes to bring in his own experience as an active Hopi farmer to the table and aid in shaping the future of the program.
+Hopi / Akimel O’odham (Pima), Kyle is a member of the Coyote Clan from the Village of Kykotsmovi.
+He grew up in Phoenix, AZ before moving home to the Hopi reservation in 2009.
+He is a graduate of Arizona State University with a Bachelors of Fine Arts in Film and Media Production.
+He chose to move home to use his skills in media for the local community.
+He worked as a Media Consultant for different organizations to help create a number of educational and outreach videos.
+During this time, he also worked with the Natwani Coalition and The Hopi Foundation where he often volunteered his own time to help with various events and activities.
+He was hired under the Natwani Coalition as a Program Assistant for one year and now he serves as the Program Coordinator for the Hopi Opportunity Youth Initiative.
+Kyle hopes to bring in his own experience as a young Hopi person to aid in shaping the future of the program.

 HOPI Substance Abuse Prevention Center

-Kevin Nash Program Manager
+Kevin Nash, Program Manager

 Kevin Nash, Hopi, is a member of the Tobacco Clan from the Village of Sichomovi.
 Kevin joins the HOPI Substance Abuse Prevention Center staff as the Program Manager.
 Prior to joining The Hopi Foundation, Kevin served as an Elderly Coordinator where he was able to meet and learn about community strengths and weaknesses.
 Learning the dynamics of how the cycle of various activities affects all members of the communities inspired him to apply as the Program Manager.
 All members of the community have value and contribute in their own way; keeping on the positive side of life is a daily chore each of us should happily accept.
 Kevin also served as a Facilitator for Positive Leadership Practices; in this role he coached management and supervisory employees on problem solving techniques and improving communication skills.
-Kevin currently holds the position of Vice President for the Hopi Alliance Against Substance Abuse (HAASA) and is a member of the Hopi Assisted Living Facility Task Team.
+Kevin served as Vice President for the Hopi Alliance Against Substance Abuse (HAASA) and was a member of the Hopi Assisted Living Facility Task Team.
 He has a passion to give back to the community through his experience, strength and hope.
-Kevin is a Desert Storm/Gulf War Veteran and served as a U.S. Marine.
-More recently, Kevin participated in the 2010-2011 Hopi Leadership Program.
+Kevin is a Desert Storm/Gulf War Veteran and served as a US Marine.
+Kevin is an alumnus of the 2010-2011 Hopi Leadership Program.

 KUYI 88.1 FM Hopi Radio

-Richard Davis Station Manager
+Richard Davis, General Manager